 Groin vault ceilings resemble the underground cavern of old churches and are often reminiscent of Gothic interior styles.
 This type of ceiling is a hybrid of the vaulted and barrel-vaulted ceiling and is characterized by the accurate use of angles and curves that join at the center to create a ceiling that is not only visually but also structurally sound.

-Ceiling designs range from classic to ultra-modern, with some a good blend of the two.
-All these varieties in ceiling types and designs mean that homeowners can pick and choose what type best suits their personal styles and the atmosphere that they want to create in the home.
+As you can see, the many types of ceiling designs range from classic to ultra-modern, with some having a blend of the two!
+All these varieties in ceiling types and designs mean that you can pick and choose what type best suits your style.

 For high ceilings, you may need to hang the chandelier a bit lower so it feels proportional to the table and doesn’t get lost.
 In smaller, lower-ceilinged rooms, hanging it slightly higher can help create the perception of a taller space.